pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 - [docker-compose.yml](https://github.com/pvgenuchten/training-gitops-sdi/blob/main/docker/docker-compose.yml) is the full orchestration including postgis and terria
 - [docker-compose-sqlite.yml](https://github.com/pvgenuchten/training-gitops-sdi/blob/main/docker/docker-compose-sqlite.yml) is a minimal orchestration without terria and based on a file based sqlite database

-On both orchestrations a library called [traefik](https://traefik.io) to facilitate [path-routing](https://doc.traefik.io/traefik/routing/routers/#path-pathprefix-and-pathregexp) to the relavant containers.
+On both orchestrations a library is used called [traefik](https://traefik.io) to facilitate [path-routing](https://doc.traefik.io/traefik/routing/routers/#path-pathprefix-and-pathregexp) to the relavant containers.

 Also notice that some [layout templates are mounted](https://github.com/pvgenuchten/training-gitops-sdi/blob/0621ba5b8ede4b84a4bd41b5922126e3a02f7b49/docker/docker-compose.yml#L45-L46) into the pycsw container.